sound2gd/go-api/README.md

 Go API is a pluggable API framework

-It includes a set of packages for composing API services
+It builds on go-micro and includes a set of packages for composing HTTP based APIs

 Note: This is a WIP